 Who we are: ACTS Staff

-The ACTS staff work out of the office which is situated in Alloa.
+The ACTS staff work out of the office which is situated in Stirling.
 Contact details are given here,

 Rev Matthew Ross took up the post of General Secretary of ACTS in April 2014.
 Overseeing the work of ACTS, he is responsible with his colleagues for implementing the ecumenical vision of the Member Churches.

 Rev Ian Boa is the Assistant General Secretary.

 Mrs Joan Pennycook is the Administrative Assistant.

 Core to all our activity in ACTS is the principle of being Churches Together.